 Acoustical modeling provides an estimate of the actual exposures.
-Detailed information and formulas to model the effects of sonar from Q-20 sonar testing activities in the Q-20 study area are provided in Appendix A, Supplemental Information for Underwater Noise Analysis of the Navy's IHA application.
+Detailed information and formulas to model the effects of sonar from Q-20 sonar testing activities in the Q-20 Study Area are provided in Appendix A, Supplemental Information for Underwater Noise Analysis of the Navy's IHA application.

 The quantitative analysis was based on conducting sonar operations in 13 different geographical regions, or provinces.
 Using combined marine mammal density and depth estimates, which are detailed later in this section, acoustical modeling was conducted to calculate the actual exposures.
 Refer to Appendix B, Geographic Description of Environmental Provinces of the Navy's IHA application, for additional information on provinces.
 Refer to Appendix C, Definitions and Metrics for Acoustic Quantities of the Navy's IHA application, for additional information regarding the acoustical analysis.

 The approach for estimating potential acoustic effects from Q-20 test activities on cetacean species uses the methodology that the DON developed in cooperation with NMFS for the Navy's HRC Draft EIS (DON, 2007c).
 The exposure analysis for behavioral response to sound in the water uses energy flux density for Level A harassment and the methods for risk function for Level B harassment (behavioral).
 The methodology is provided here to determine the number and species of marine mammals for which incidental take authorization is requested.
-NMFS concurs with the Navy's approach and that these are the appropriate methodologies.

 To estimate acoustic effects from the Q-20 test activities, acoustic sources to be used were examined with regard to their operational characteristics as described in the previous section.
 Systems with an operating frequency greater than 200 kHz were not analyzed in the detailed modeling as these signals attenuate rapidly resulting in very short propagation distances.
 Based on the information above, the Navy modeled the Q-20 sonar parameters including source levels, ping length, the interval between pings, output frequencies, directivity (or angle), and other characteristics based on records from previous test scenarios and projected future testing.
 Additional information on sonar systems and their associated parameters is in Appendix A, Supplemental Information for Underwater Noise Analysis of the Navy's IHA application.

-1. Environmental Provinces: The Q-20 study area is divided into 13 environmental provinces, and each has a unique combination of environmental conditions.
+1. Environmental Provinces: The Q-20 Study Area is divided into 13 environmental provinces, and each has a unique combination of environmental conditions.
 These represent various combinations of eight bathymetry provinces, one Sound Velocity Profile (SVP) province, and three Low-Frequency Bottom Loss geo-acoustic provinces and two High-Frequency Bottom Loss classes.
-These are addressed by defining eight fundamental environments in two seasons that span the variety of depths, bottom types, sound speed profiles, and sediment thicknesses found in the Q-20 study area.
+These are addressed by defining eight fundamental environments in two seasons that span the variety of depths, bottom types, sound speed profiles, and sediment thicknesses found in the Q-20 Study Area.
 The two seasons encompass winter and summer, which are the two extremes for the GOM, the acoustic propagation characteristics do not vary significantly between the two.
 Each marine modeling area can be quantitatively described as a unique combination of these environments.

 2. Transmission Loss: Since sound propagates differently in these environments, separate transmission loss calculations must be made for each, in both seasons.
 The transmission loss is predicted using Comprehensive Acoustic Simulation System/Gaussian Ray Bundle (CASS-GRAB) sound modeling software.